 The Institute is one of the well equipped Rehabilitation Centers comprising of the Main Block which houses the O.P.D.
 Complex, 'State of Art ', Operation Theatres and a Post operative Recovery Room , High Tech Prosthetics and Orthotics Fabrication Department including CAD CAM, advanced Physiotherapy Services, Students' Hostel and Guest Rooms.

-The other two blocks house the Physical Medicine & Rehabilitation Department having a 60 bedded in patient , facility, Rehabilitation Therapy Departments, including Occupational Therapy , Physiotherapy , Speech Therapy, Medical Social Work , Vocational Guidance , Academic Section with Library , Vocational Training Department and the Prosthetic and Orthotic Workshop.
+The other two blocks house the Physical Medicine & Rehabilitation Department having a 60 bedded in patient facility, Rehabilitation Therapy departments including Occupational Therapy , Physiotherapy , Speech Therapy, Medical Social Work , Vocational Guidance , Academic Section with Library , Vocational Training Department and the Prosthetic and Orthotic Workshop.
 Investigation facilities for diagnosis and management of patients are also present in these blocks in the departments of Pathology and Radiology.

 The Institute is acclaimed globally for its commitment to provide comprehensive medical rehabilitation services to Persons with Locomotor disability from urban & rural areas of the country as well as overseas.
 It has high standing for its quality of training and research studies which include field studies.

-The Institute is committed to providing services, imparting training and conducting Research in the field of Rehabilitation.
+The Institute is committed to provide services, impart training and conduct research in the field of Rehabilitation.

 To optimally enable Persons with Locomotor Disability by quality interventions that go beyond their medical needs, so as to achieve social and economic independence, train Rehabilitation Professionals and undertake Research.